Home

 the winter weather, particularly in areas like New England

-enemy.
-When chrome is exposed to salt, a chemical corrosion
+worst enemy.
+When chrome is exposed to salt, a chemical

-occurs in which the salt literally "eats" the chromium right
+reaction occurs in which the salt literally "eats" the chromium

-off the finish.
-This causes the chrome to eventually flake
+right off the finish.
+This causes the chrome to eventually

 a condition in which the tires cannot seal correctly because